New Music To Know This Week: Kito & Empress Of Impress, Tei She Teams With Blood Orange & More

 Tei She feat.
 Blood Orange "Even If It Hurts"

-Ahhh the excitement when two faves hop on a track together!
+Ah — the excitement when two faves hop on a track together!
 I couldn't wait to hear this Tei She and Blood Orange (Dev Hynes, if you're nasty) song when it hit my inbox.
 It's just as dreamy as I hoped.
 The video is as lush and stunning as the track.
 Now, if you'll excuse me, I'm going to make a home in the musical land these two have created, because it feels entirely blissful to me.

 Honeyblood "Bubble Gun"